Submission Preparation Checklist

 REFERENCE STYLE

-i.
-“The sea was both hostile and docile, the ultimate trickster.
+- “The sea was both hostile and docile, the ultimate trickster.
 It was as large as it was small, as long as you could claim a portion of it for yourself” (Danticat, 2013, p.
-199). *Direct quotation of less than 40 words
+199). *Direct quotation (in text) of less than 40 words

-*Direct block quotation of more than 40 words.
+*Direct indented block quotation of more than 40 words.

-iii.
-In the opinion of Spivak (1988), some of the most radical criticism emanating from the West is motivated by the palpably hegemonic desire of maintaining the West as the dominant subject in discourse and of power (p.
-271). *Paraphrase
+- In the opinion of Spivak (1988), some of the most radical criticism emanating from the West is motivated by the palpably hegemonic desire of maintaining the West as the dominant subject in discourse and of power (p.
+271). *Paraphrased

-NB: Please note that endnotes should only be used sparingly for further explication of ideas.
+NB: Please note that footnotes should only be used sparingly for further explication of ideas.

 CITATION OF YOUR OWN TRANSLATED PASSAGES

-In the words of Eliacheff and Heinich, “ il est aussi des épouses dont la passion se porte plutôt sur le statut social du ménage, qu’elles sont chargées de représenter et d’incarner ” (2002, p.
+In the words of Eliacheff and Heinich, “ il y a aussi des épouses dont la passion se porte plutôt sur le statut social du ménage, qu’elles sont chargées de représenter et d’incarner ” (2002, p.
 79).

-[“there are also some wives whose passion rather centers on the social status of the couple, status which they are obligated to represent and embody” (2002, p.
+[“there are also some wives whose passion rather centers on the social status of the household which they are obligated to represent and embody” (2002, p.
 79, own translation)].

 REFERENCE LIST